oggysaud245/avrserial/README.md

 This project demonstrates how to use a serial library with an AVR microcontroller.
 The program reads a string from the serial port and prints it back.
 It waits until a string is received and then prints the received string back to the serial port.

+## Message
+Supports only 9600 baudrate in Normal speed for now.

 ## Author

 - **Ramesh Saud aKa oggy**